pulumi/docs/content/blog/unified-programmatic-approach-infrastructure-management-bmw-using-pulumi/index.md

 ## The Evolution of BMW's Software Development Toolchain

 BMW's journey to streamline its software development process has been gradual and iterative.
-The company's initial approach involved using Ansible for deployment, coupled with a custom-built deployment scripting solution for its OpenShift cluster.
+The company's initial approach involved using Ansible for deployment and a custom-built deployment scripting solution for its OpenShift cluster.

 As the complexity of the platform increased, BMW turned to Helm and Kubernetes to manage its containerized services.
 However, as the company ventured into the public cloud, the limitations of these tools became apparent.
 The team recognized the need for a more comprehensive and scalable solution to manage their infrastructure as code.